companygardener/lookup_by/README.md

 Please create [Issues][issues] to submit bug reports and feature requests.

-_Provide a failing rspec test concisely demonstrates the issue._
+_Provide a failing rspec test that concisely demonstrates the issue._

 ### Feature requests